Cellar Upstairs folk club

 Membership: £4 for the year (from September)

-Information: e-mail cellarupstairs@aol.com, organiser 020 7281 7700
+Information: E-mail cellarupstairs@aol.com or phone the organiser on 020 7281 7700

-Resident Performers: Peta Webb & Ken Hall, Amanda MacLean, Frankie Cleeve, Dave East & Doreen Leighter, Alison Frosdick
+Resident performers: Peta Webb & Ken Hall, Amanda MacLean, Frankie Cleeve, Dave East & Doreen Leighter, Alison Frosdick

 Floor-performers are always welcome.

-programme from January to Easter 2023
+Programme from February to Easter 2025

 3 Feb: Wendy Lanchin & Simon Prager: Simon (guitar, vocal) and Wendy (vocal) play an exciting mixture of acoustic music from country blues to ragtime, jazz, skiffle, swing and novelty songs, always with feeling and humour.
 Wendy’s background was in musical theatre and cabaret before sh came to jazz and folk music.
 She has sung in clubs and bars across London including Pizza Express, Hugo’s and the Vortex, and studied folk song with Hazel Askew.
 Simon has been involved in the British blues scene since the ‘60s.
 His musical hero was gospel and ragtime player Gary Davis.
 He has performed in duos, trios and bands, playing mainly acoustic country blues with Steve Rye, “Doc” Stenson and others.
 He once accompanied Sonny Terry on tour when Brownie McGhee was ill.